ageev/SmartHome/vaultwarden/README.md

 ```

 6. give Caddy few minutes to get the cert.
 Go to "https://<your_domain>:4443".
 You should see the BitWarden login page
-7. You can set some admin settings here "https://<your_domain>:4443/admin" using the token specified in the docker-compose file
+7. You can set some admin settings here "https://<your_domain>:4443/admin" using the token specified in the docker-compose file.
+Don't forget to change "Domain URL" in General settings to https://<your_domain>:*<port>*.
+Otherwise attachment download will not work
+If you want to disable the admin panel - remove/comment "ADMIN_TOKEN" string from your docker-compose file AND from config.json file in the vaultwarden docker config directory
 8. I use Caddy's certificate in some other containers.
 To do this you just need to mount the certificate folder.
 E.g.
 ```